D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Related Work

 \section{Related Work}

-\textbf{Graph Representation Learning (GRL).} GRL methods have evolved from matrix factorization~\cite{jiang2016dimensionality}, graph kernels~\cite{shervashidze2011weisfeiler}, and random walk-based transductive models~\cite{deepwalk}, into GNNs~\cite{gcn,gin,beani2021directional} which have surpassed these prior methods with strong generalization and inductive learning abilities.
-We refer readers to comprehensive reviews presented in ~\cite{cai2018comprehensive,wu2020comprehensive}.
+\textbf{Graph Representation Learning (GRL).} GRL methods have evolved from matrix factorization~\cite{jiang2016dimensionality}, graph kernels~\cite{shervashidze2011weisfeiler}, and random walk-based transductive models~\cite{deepwalk}, into GNNs~\cite{gcn}, which have greatly surpassed these prior methods in numerous experiments.
+Interested readers may refer to comprehensive reviews \cite{zhou2018graph,cai2018comprehensive,graphkernelsurvey,wu2020comprehensive} for further details.
+Current popular GRL approaches~\cite{beani2021directional,gcn,gat,hgcn,gil,hyperbolicgat,beani2021directional} have primarily considered \textit{undirected} homogeneous GRL.
+Although certain recent GNNs can be applied to digraphs, e.g., the Graphormer~\cite{ying2021transformers} with its Transformer-based design~\cite{vaswani2017attention}, these techniques have been validated solely by experiments on undirected graphs~\cite{zhang2021magnet}, and are computationally impractical for large-scale digraphs.

-\textbf{Directed Graph Embedding.} HOPE~\cite{hope} captures asymmetric transitivity, but cannot be generalized to a variety of tasks~\cite{nerd}.
-APP~\cite{app} relies on random walks.
-ATP~\cite{atp} removes cycles in digraphs and leverages factorization.
-NERD~\cite{nerd} extracts a source walk and a target walk, and employs a shallow neural model.
-DGCN~\cite{dgcn}, DiGCN~\cite{digcn} and MagNet~\cite{zhang2021magnet} are recent GNNs that extend \textit{spectral-based} GCN to digraphs, but are tied to a graph’s Laplacian.
-DAGNN~\cite{thost2021directed} is proposed for directed \textit{acyclic} graphs (DAGs), by injecting partial ordering into the GNN design.
+\textbf{Directed Graph Embedding.} There are comparatively few studies that address DRL.
+HOPE~\cite{hope} captures asymmetric transitivity but depends on a low rank assumption of the input, and fails to generalize to a variety of tasks~\cite{nerd}.
+APP~\cite{app} captures asymmetry by relying on random walks.
+ATP~\cite{atp} removes cycles in digraphs beforehand and then leverages factorization.
+NERD~\cite{nerd} extracts a source and a target walk, and employs a shallow neural model.
+DGCN~\cite{dgcn}, DiGCN~\cite{digcn} and MagNet~\cite{zhang2021magnet} are recent GNNs that extend \textit{spectral-based} GCNs~\cite{gcn} to digraphs, but are tied to a graph’s Laplacian.
+DAGNN~\cite{thost2021directed} is proposed for DAGs by injecting a DAG-specific inductive bias---partial ordering---into the GNN design.

-\textbf{Hyperbolic Embedding Learning.} Researchers have started to equip GRL with such geometrically appropriate inductive biases.
-However, most non-Euclidean embedding techniques~\cite{nickel2017poincare,nickel2018learning,gu2018learning,law2020ultrahyperbolic} only account for the graph structure and do \textit{not} leverage node features.
-With this regard, hyperbolic GNN approaches emerge~\cite{hgcn,hgnn,hyperbolicgat,gil,suzuki2019hyperbolic,zhang2021lorentzian,dai2021hyperbolic} which utilize the strength of hyperbolic geometries for GRL.
-We build upon the previous works to learn hyperbolic \emph{digraph} embeddings.
+\textbf{Hyperbolic Embedding Learning.} Most non-Euclidean embedding techniques~\cite{hnn,nickel2017poincare,gu2018learning,nickel2018learning,law2020ultrahyperbolic,sim2021directed} only account for the graph structure and do \textit{not} leverage node features.
+In contrast, we consider the \textit{general} DRL setting of seeking to capture \textit{both} digraph structure and attributes, and propose a message-passing-based GNN with an inductive learning capability.